emwap/stream-paper/paper.md

     wBuf rs f = mapM getRef rs >>= f
 ~~~

-Without going into all details about how Feldspar is embedded, we
+We focus on the use of references without going into all details about
-focus on the use of references.
-The variable `ris` is bound to a list
+how Feldspar is embedded.
+The variable `ris` is bound to a list of
-of references which are initialized by `mapM newRef ii`.
+references which are initialized by `mapM newRef ii`.
 The function
 `wBuf` is used to read from all references and pass the resulting list
-of values to a continuation.
-It is used similarly to `withBuf` in the
+of values to a continuation which resembles `withBuf` in the cyclic
-cyclic buffer implementation.
-The workhorse in this implementation is
+buffer implementation.
+The workhorse is `pBuf` which conceptually
-`pBuf` which conceptually rotates the buffer one step and adds the
+rotates the buffer one step and adds the latest element.
+The rotation
-latest element.
-It is achieved by shifting the values between
+is achieved by shifting the values between references.
+This version is
-references.
-This version is fast as we will see in the [Evaluation]
+fast as we will see in the [Evaluation] section below.
-section below.

 # Evaluation